Javonte Williams: Dallas Cowboys

+2025

 On March 10, 2025, Williams signed a one-year, $3.5 million contract with the Dallas Cowboys.

-In Week 1 of the 2025 season against the Philadelphia Eagles, he scored the first two touchdowns of the regular season for the Cowboys in a 24-20 loss.
-In Week 2 against the New York Giants, Williams rushed for 97 yards and a touchdown in a 40-37 overtime victory.
-In Week 4 against the Green Bay Packers, Williams rushed for 85 yards and a touchdown in a 40-40 tie.
+In Week 1 of the 2025 season against the Philadelphia Eagles, he scored the first two touchdowns of the regular season for the Cowboys in a 24–20 loss.
+In Week 2 against the New York Giants, Williams rushed for 97 yards and a touchdown in a 40–37 overtime victory.
+In Week 4 against the Green Bay Packers, Williams rushed for 85 yards and a touchdown in a 40–40 tie.

-In Week 5 against the New York Jets, Williams rushed for 135 yards and a touchdown, and also caught a four-yard touchdown pass in a 37-22 victory.
-In Week 7 against the Washington Commanders, Williams rushed for 116 yards and a touchdown in a 44-22 victory.
-In Week 8 against his former team, the Denver Broncos, Williams rushed for 41 yards and two touchdowns in a 44-24 loss.
+In Week 5 against the New York Jets, Williams rushed for 135 yards and a touchdown, and also caught a four-yard touchdown pass in a 37–22 victory.
+In Week 7 against the Washington Commanders, Williams rushed for 116 yards and a touchdown in a 44–22 victory.
+In Week 8 against his former team, the Denver Broncos, Williams rushed for 41 yards and two touchdowns in a 44–24 loss.
+In Week 14 against the Detroit Lions, Williams rushed for 67 yards and a touchdown in a 44–30 loss, eclipsing the 1,000-yard rushing mark for the first time in his career.

+Williams was placed on injured reserve on January 3, 2026, after dealing with a shoulder injury.
+In 16 games, he finished the season with 1,201 rushing yards and 11 touchdowns, both career-highs.

+2026

+On February 21, 2026, Williams re-signed with the Cowboys on a three-year, $24 million contract, with $16 million guaranteed.

+In Week 1 against the New York Giants, Williams rushed for 41 yards and a touchdown, and also caught five passes for 31 yards and a receiving touchdown in a 28-20 loss.